mooreryan/ocaml_python_bindgen/README.md

-# pyml_bindgen
+# OCaml-Python Bindings Generator

-Generate [pyml](https://github.com/thierry-martinez/pyml) bindings from OCaml value specifications.
+Generate Python bindings with [pyml](https://github.com/thierry-martinez/pyml) directly from OCaml value specifications.

-While you *could* write all your `pyml` bindings by hand, it can be tedious and it gets old real quick.
+While you *could* write all your Python bindings by hand, it can be tedious and it gets old real quick.
 While `pyml_bindgen` can't yet auto-generate all the bindings you may need, it can definitely take care of a lot of the tedious and repetitive work you need to do when writing bindings for a big Python library!! 💖

 * [Install](#install)
 * [Example](#example)